 A sealed-bid auction process will be used to initially distribute the names.
 The use of a sealed bid will allow users to bid on their desired name without fear of shill bidding, bid sniping, or attempts at squatting.
-A zero-knowledge proof asserting knowledge of the unsealed bid will be used to prevent front-running.

 There will be three stages to the sunrise auction:

 Domains that are available can be immediately leased in one step.
 Users will be required to pay leasing fees for one or more years.
 Leasing fees will be dependent on the length of the domain name.

 Leased domains will be represented by ERC721 tokens.
 The owner of the token will be able to top up leasing fees, transfer the token, and make use of the token (i.e. by using the naming system).